 Department:Economics and International Business

 Imko is passionate about the philosophy and history of economic thought, and he is a dedicated pluralist and heterodox economist.
-He is currently working on ontological pluralism and choices under pluralism in economics.
+He is currently working on ontological pluralism, vagueness and social ontology and choices under pluralism in economics.

 Meyenburg, I., 2013.
 An investment model for South Africa.
 The Empirical Economics Letters, 12(4), pp.345-350

 ‘Pluralism in Economics and the Question of Ontological Pluralism’.
 40 years of the Cambridge Journal of Economics Conference at Cambridge University, Cambridge, UK (July 2016).

 9th EAEPE Summer School on Capitalism, Inequality and (Un)sustatainable Developmentat Roma Tre University, Rome, Italy (July 2015)